 But we were missing a definition of safety culture.
 So we had to determine what we meant by it, and how we would evaluate if we were making progress.

-That’s when SAFE Work Manitoba turned to the Institute for Work & Health (IWH).
+That was when SAFE Work Manitoba turned to the Institute for Work & Health (IWH).

 We knew of the Institute’s work on the IWH Organizational Performance Metric, says Roth, referring to an evidence-based, eight-item questionnaire that helps organizations assess and improve their health and safety performance to prevent future injuries or illnesses.